 Central African Republic

 We are implementing our Forest Garden Approach in Central African Republic through the International Rescue Committee (IRC).
-IRC staff are sharing our approach with more than 250 farmers across three villages.
+IRC staff are sharing our approach with 300 farmers across three villages.

 Our Uganda office is in Kampala and our training staff are located near our projects in Lira and Kole.
-Our collaborative partnership with AFRIPORT helps us expand our reach and support the farmers we serve in accessing markets.
+Our collaborative partnerships with AMIGOS, Bushika, Vital Voices, and YES are allowing us to expand our reach to 400 more farmers.